Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Sprites & Texts Functions.md

 - `image` - The image to be displayed.
 The sprite image must be relative to `mods/images`, `assets/images`, or `assets/shared/images` folders.
 - `x` - The x position value of the sprite object to be set.
 - `y` - The y position value of the sprite object to be set.
-- `spriteType` - An optional parameter, The specified sprite type of the Lua sprite could be either a sprite-sheet for `sparrow` or texture-atlas for `tex`; Defualt value: `sparrow`.
+- `spriteType` - An optional parameter, The specified sprite type of the Lua sprite could be either a sprite-sheet for `sparrow` or texture-atlas for `tex`; Default value: `sparrow`.

 ### addLuaSprite(tag:String, ?front:Bool = false)
 <ins>Adds the Lua sprite object</ins> inside the game.
 This function will <ins>overlap other sprite objects</ins> if place below eachother.

 - `tag` - The tag name of the animated sprite to be added into the game.
-- `front` - An optional parameter, Whether if the sprite object gets added on top of the characters; Defualt value: `false`.
+- `front` - An optional parameter, Whether if the sprite object gets added on top of the characters; Default value: `false`.

 ### removeLuaSprite(tag:String, ?destroy:Bool = false)
 <ins>Removes the Lua sprite object</ins> inside the game.
 Recommended to use this if the <ins>sprite object isn't used anymore</ins>, for performance purposes duh.